Sri Lanka's new PM struggles to form unity government

-COLOMBO (AFP) - Sri Lanka's new prime minister was struggling on Friday (May 13) to forge a unity government and forestall an imminent economic collapse after a senior opposition figure refused to helm the finance ministry.
+COLOMBO • Sri Lanka's new prime minister was struggling yesterday to forge a unity government and forestall an imminent economic collapse after a senior opposition figure refused to helm the finance ministry.

 The 73-year-old insists he has enough support to govern and has approached several potential allies to join his administration.